click on photo to go back ...

 Above right: Young Ted de Corsia.

-Edward Gildea de Corsia was born September 29, 1905, in King's County, Brooklyn, NY.
-He was the only son of Edward G. de Corsia, a vaudeville actor from Texas, and Helen Lesage (aka Reilly, Rielly, O’Rielley, O’Reilley) a former school teacher turned actress of New York.
-As early as 1889 they performed together in The Sign of the Cross, a drama in four acts as part of the Wm.
+As early as 1889 his parents performed together in The Sign of the Cross, a drama in four acts as part of the Wm.
 Greet's London Company.
-"E. Decorsia" as Virturius, Captain to the Guard to Marcus and "Miss" Helen De Corsia as Myrtelene.
+"E. Decorsia*" as Virturius, Captain to the Guard to Marcus and "Miss" Helen De Corsia* as Myrtelene.
 In Feb 1902 they performed this play in Los Angeles.

-A picture of Edward de Corsia, vaudeville entertainer and Ted de Corsia's father.Reportedly from the age of six Ted performed in his father's act "Ed" or "Edward de Corsia and company" (with "Miss" Helen Le Sage) in a skit written by his father called Red Ike.
+A picture of Edward de Corsia, vaudeville entertainer and Ted de Corsia's father.Reportedly from the age of six Ted performed in his father's act "Ed" or "Edward de Corsia and company" (with "Miss" Helen Le Sage and Fred Lewis) in a skit written by his father called Red Ike.
 "This sketch is not to be judged from its title, which sounds rather dramatic, while, on the contrary, the playlet is a succession of laughs from start to finish and considered almost without equal as a laugh producer."

 Above left: A picture of Edward de Corsia, vaudeville entertainer and Ted's father.